spring-attic/spring-mobile-samples/README.md

 ## Sample Applications

-The following sample applications demonstrate the capabilities of [Spring Mobile] and [Spring Boot] auto-configuration.
-Each sample app utilizes [Spring Boot] auto-configuration.
+The following sample applications demonstrate the capabilities of [Spring Mobile] server-side device detection and [Spring Boot] auto-configuration.
 See the README within each sample project for more information and additional instructions.

  - [lite-device-delegating-view-resolver] - sample app showing view names adjusted based on device type
  - [lite-device-delegating-view-resolver-jsp] - JSP alternative illustrating adjusted views